T-Norms Driven Loss Functions for Machine Learning: Introduction

-In this paper, we show how the mere selection of a \textit{t-norm generator} leads to the full specification of the cost function of a complex learning problem, where both data and logic background knowledge is available.
-The translations of the logic connectives, the quantifiers and the final loss implementing the constraints are shown to be univocally determined by the generator choice.
-This leads to a principled and semantically consistent translation.
-Moreover, the classical fitting of the training data, common to all supervised learning schemes, becomes a special case of a logic constraint.
-Since a careful choice of the loss function has been pivotal into the success of deep learning, the paper also investigates the relation between the supervised fitting loss and the generator choice.
-Indeed, when restricted to simple supervised learning, the presented theoretical apparatus provides a clean justification to the popular cross-entropy loss~\citep{goodfellow2016deep}, that has been shown to provide faster convergence and to reduce the vanishing gradient problem in very deep structures.
-Finally, the experimental results show that, when integrating logic knowledge, a careful choice of the generator can both provide a faster convergence speed of the training process and a better final accuracy, following from having preserved the semantics of the prior knowledge.
-While these results can be applied to any neural-symbolic learning task, the theory suggests also the definition of new loss functions for supervised learning, which are potentially more effective than the cross-entropy to limit the vanishing gradient issue.
+This paper first traces back the properties of t-norm fuzzy logic operators down to the selection of a generator function.
+Then, we show \ar{that the loss function of a learning problem accounting for both supervised data and logic constraints can also be determined by} the \ar{single choice} of the \textit{t-norm generator}. \ar{The generator determines the fuzzy relaxation of connectives and quantifiers occurring in the logic rules.
+As a result, a simplified} and semantically consistent \ar{optimization problem can be formulated.
+In this framework,} the classical fitting of supervised training data can be enforced by atomic logic constraints.
+Since the careful choice of loss functions has been crucial to the success of deep learning, this paper also investigates the relation between supervised training losses and generator choices. \ar{As a special case, we get} a novel justification for the popular cross-entropy loss~\cite{goodfellow2016deep}, that has been shown to provide faster convergence and to reduce the vanishing gradient problem in very deep structures.

+\ar{\textbf{Contributions. } This paper introduces a theoretical framework centered around the notion of t-norm generator, unifying the choice of the logic semantics and of the loss function in neural-symbolic learners.
+In particular, we extend the preliminary formalization sketched in \cite{giannini2019relation}, together with a more comprehensive experimental validation.
+This unification results in a simplified learning objective that is shown to be numerically more stable, while retaining the flexibility to customize the learning process on the considered applications.}